sinae99/Active-Directory-Home-Lab/README.md

     Default gateway: . . .
     Preferred DNS server: 127.0.0.1

-lets try "ipconfig" to see what we have done so far
+trying "ipconfig" to see what we have done so far

 ![ipconfig](https://github.com/user-attachments/assets/4b8e5db7-b488-43f6-8f32-51026559ac53)